nucypher/nucypher/docs/source/architecture/period_duration.rst

 was to increase the period duration i.e. reduce the frequency with which Workers needed to make the on-chain commitment transaction, thereby reducing the cost by a factor based on the increase in period duration.

-Taking a long-term perspective, lowering Worker overhead encourages more Stakers and Worker, and enables more competitive break-even policy fee price points for network usage which is likely to increase user adoption.
+Taking a long-term perspective, lowering Worker overhead encourages more participation, and enables more competitive break-even policy fee price points for network usage which is likely to increase user adoption.